chroju/nature-remo-cli/README.md

 ### go get

-If you have installed Golang environment in your PC, you also install with `go get` command.
+If you have set up Golang environment in your computer, you can also install with `go get` command.

 ```
 $ go get -u github.com/chroju/nature-remo-cli